Bealby/grandpas-pocket-watch-shop/README.md

 - Grandpa's Pocket Watch Shop Website was influenced and inspired by the Boutique Ado lessons tutored by @ckz8780 at
   [code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper)
-  , especially concepts and frameworks behind e-commerse Websites and the features available.
-Grandpa's Pocket Watch Shop however was customised accordingly to fit the Website's aim as well as modified and extended to create new feaures and apps tailored towards the Websites requirements.
+  , especially concepts and frameworks behind e-commerce Websites and the features available.
+Grandpa's Pocket Watch Shop however was customised accordingly to fit the Website's aim as well as modified and extended to create new features and apps tailored towards the Websites requirements.

 - The Image Overlay feature for the `Home` pages icons was inspired by